 |---|---|---|

-| Supervision | Ongoing supervision by the Office of the Public Guardian | Registered, but less ongoing supervision |
+| Ongoing Supervision | Annual reporting and supervision fees to the Office of the Public Guardian | Registered, but no ongoing annual supervision fees or reporting |

 Advance Decisions

-Key considerations for Advance Decisions:
+Key considerations for advance decisions:

 Steps to Set Up an LPA